isuparnopal/RF_respiration_monitoring/README.md

 <img width="136" alt="Screenshot 2020-12-14 at 6 48 44 PM" src="https://user-images.githubusercontent.com/73725580/102161900-0b649380-3e3d-11eb-93ee-cfd25ad582f4.png">
 </p>

-The spectrum of the received baseband signal is shown below.
+The spectrum of the received baseband signal is shown below after filtering around our chosen baseband frequency.

 <p align="center">
 <img width="1920" alt="Baseband Signal Spectrum" src="https://user-images.githubusercontent.com/73725580/102162211-a3627d00-3e3d-11eb-8ca6-17aabfc182c5.png">
 Fig.1.
 Spectrum of Baseband Signal
 </p>

-The extracted amplitude of the baseband signal is plotted against time for a 30s window showing the amplitude modulation effect of respiration.
+The extracted amplitude of this baseband signal is plotted against time using a Simulink time scope for a 30s window and it shows the amplitude modulation effect of respiration.

 <p align="center">
 <img width="1920" alt="Baseband Signal Time" src="https://user-images.githubusercontent.com/73725580/102162568-3e5b5700-3e3e-11eb-973f-057bdffe7a24.png">
 Fig.2.
 Amplitude of Baseband Signal vs. Time
 </p>

+The above steps are all accomplished by designing filtering and mathematical blocks in Simulink, in conjunction with the RX model of Pluto.

+As the signal above is modulated by respiration, extracting its envelope will provide a good approximation of the respiration signal r(t).
+We have thus designed an envelope detector in simulink by squaring the signal and further downsampling it from 1 Msps to 200 Hz.
+This is sufficient as the normal range of respiration in humans is between 0.2 to 0.5 Hz.
+We further low pass filter the signal to eliminate the high frequency energy and the square root of the resultant signal provides us with the desired envelope.
+The envelope data and sampling times are transferred to a MATLAB workspace for post processing to estimate respiratry rate.

+### Estimating Respiratory Rate